Astronomy Program at UH Hilo

 The initial two years of the program consist mainly of general education courses that are part of traditional liberal arts education, as well as basic physics, mathematics and introductory astronomy.
 The junior and senior years are largely devoted to advanced physics and astronomy coursework, observational experience, and senior thesis projects.
 Students who intend to graduate in four years should be prepared to enroll in elementary calculus and physics courses at the start of their freshman year.

 Astronomy majors at UH Hilo get real hands-on experience by participating in research projects with faculty members and observatory staff.
-Some of these projects make use of telescopes on Mauna Kea, as well as, the Hubble Space Telescope, and other observatories.
+Some of these projects make use of telescopes on Mauna Kea, as well as, the Hubble Space Telescope, and other facilities around the World.
 UH Hilo astronomy students also have previously had access to the university's own 24-inch (0.6m) telescope on Mauna Kea which was equipped with electronic detectors for imaging and spectroscopy.
-The 24-inch telescope has now been decommissioned and the New 36-inch (0.9m) Educational Telescope for student learning and research has been installed in the newly upgraded observatory to take its place in the department's educational program.
-The new telescope is currently being evaluated, and re-engineered for use as an educational telescope.
-With the new 36-inch telescope and the new Science and Technology Building, on campus, students and faculty will be able to remotely operate the telescope from the UH Hilo campus, near sea level.
+The 24-inch telescope has now been decommissioned and the University of Hawaiʻi at Hilo, in collaboration with the University of Hawaiʻi at Manoa, is currently initiating a project to install a state-of-the-art observatory on Mauna Kea for the astronomy program.
+The new observatory will be operated from the University Science and Technology Building, on campus, and will allow students to perform observational astronomy projects and to conduct projects of a more technical nature as well.
 In addition, advanced students have the opportunity of internships at the various Mauna Kea observatories with headquarters on and off campus.

 If you're serious about wanting to study astronomy, then it's hard to imagine a better place than the University of Hawaiʻi at Hilo!
 See more detailed information about our astronomy course offerings.

 Got questions?
-Prospective students can get more information about the Physics and Astronomy programs at UH Hilo by contacting Prof. Wm.
-D. Heacox.
+Prospective students can get more information about the Physics and Astronomy programs at UH Hilo by contacting Prof. P. Binder.